mattermost/mattermost-plugin-playbooks/docs/administrator-guide/permissions.md

 Only members of the team in which the playbook or incident is defined have access.
 Additionally, membership of playbook is independent of membership in incidents:

-- Members of a playbook may start an incident using that playbook, or edit the playbook's stages and steps.
+- Members of a playbook may start an incident using that playbook, and edit the playbook's stages and steps.
 - Members of an incident may modify the current state of the incident, and invite new members to the incident channel.